Liveness health check

 Depending on your configuration, the Gateway could be using a few components:

-Any of these components could go down at any given point and it’d be great to understand if the Gateway is currently usable or not.
+Any of these components could go down at any given point and it is useful to know if the Gateway is currently usable or not.
 A good usage of the health check endpoint is for the configuration of a load balancer to multiple instances of the Gateway or as a Kubernetes liveness probe.

 Note